 - 1% goes toward the protection of our donors and beneficiaries via a system of checks and balances that ensures that your donations are used correctly.

-- 7% is reinvested into generating additional income, enabling us to help even more people out of poverty.
+- 8% is reinvested into fundraising to generate additional income, enabling us to help even more people out of poverty.

 What’s more: Working with other organizations, from the U.S. Department of Agriculture to the Church of Latter-day Saints, allows us to multiply your donations.
 A recent example of this was when a shipment of medical aid and children’s supplies was sent to Palestine.
-By working with an allied organization, we were able to distribute more than half a million dollars of humanitarian aid for just a fraction of the cost—turning each $1 you donated into $14 worth of aid.
+By working together with a like-minded organization, we were able to distribute more than half a million dollars of humanitarian aid for just a fraction of the cost—in that case, turning each $1 you donated into $14 worth of aid.